mhinz/vim-galore/README.md

 a matter of taste.
 My impression is that most people use the buffer list exclusively.

-Nevertheless there is one huge use case for the argument list: batch processing via `:argdo`!
+Nevertheless, there is one huge use case for the argument list: batch processing via `:argdo`!
 A simple refactoring example:

 ```vim